lululxvi/sumsjob/README.md

 - Have a configuration file at `~/.sumsjob/config.py`.
 Use [config.py](https://github.com/lululxvi/sumsjob/blob/master/sumsjob/config.py) as a template, and modify the values to your configurations.
 - Make sure `~/.local/bin` is in your `$PATH`.

-Then run `gpuresource` to check if everything works.
+Then run `sinfo` to check if everything works.

 ## License